 It rains quite often from June to November.

 The rain is not persistent.
 Most residents find shelter when it rains and waits until it clears up completely because the rain usually lasts for about an hour.

 You may still visit Cebu during this time, but you will have to be on the lookout for the sun more during your stay.
 It is advisable to educate yourself about Cebu’s typhoon season.

 Should I be worried about the typhoon season?

-Typhoon season is in July to October.
+Typhoon season is from July to October.

-To cope with the rain and typhoons, the country has devised a warning system, and information about the intensity is relayed through television, radio, emergency text messages and social media.
+To cope with the rain and typhoons, the country has devised a warning system, and information about the intensity is relayed through television, radio, emergency text messages, and social media.